memN0ps/arsenal-rs/README.md

 ## FreshyCalls / SysWhispers1 / SysWhispers2 / SysWhispers3

-*"FreshyCalls tries to make the use of syscalls comfortable and simple, without generating too much boilerplate and in modern C++!
+"*FreshyCalls tries to make the use of syscalls comfortable and simple, without generating too much boilerplate and in modern C++!
 Doesn't it bother you to have to define every syscall stub or function within a module?
 Or having to depend on the Windows version for the syscalls?
 Well, forget about all that.
-FreshyCalls makes use of some features implemented from C++11 such as the variadic templates along with some custom mini-shellcode to avoid this."* - crummie5
+FreshyCalls makes use of some features implemented from C++11 such as the variadic templates along with some custom mini-shellcode to avoid this.*" - crummie5

-The usage for [Syswhispers2](https://github.com/jthuraisamy/SysWhispers2) is almost identical to [SysWhispers1](https://github.com/jthuraisamy/SysWhispers) but you don't have to specify which versions of Windows to support.
+"*The usage for [Syswhispers2](https://github.com/jthuraisamy/SysWhispers2) is almost identical to [SysWhispers1](https://github.com/jthuraisamy/SysWhispers) but you don't have to specify which versions of Windows to support.
 Most of the changes are under the hood.
 It no longer relies on [@j00ru](https://twitter.com/j00ru)'s [syscall tables](https://github.com/j00ru/windows-syscalls), and instead uses the "[sorting by system call address](https://www.mdsec.co.uk/2020/12/bypassing-user-mode-hooks-and-direct-invocation-of-system-calls-for-red-teams/)" technique popularized by [@modexpblog](https://twitter.com/modexpblog).
-This significantly reduces the size of the syscall stubs.
+This significantly reduces the size of the syscall stubs.*" - crummie5

-*"The usage for `SysWhispers3` is pretty similar to [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2), with the following exceptions:
+"*The usage for `SysWhispers3` is pretty similar to [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2), with the following exceptions:

 * It also supports x86/WoW64
 * It supports syscalls instruction replacement with an EGG (to be dynamically replaced)
 * It supports direct jumps to syscalls in x86/x64 mode (in WOW64 it's almost standard)
 * It supports direct jumps to random syscalls (borrowing [@ElephantSeal's idea](https://twitter.com/ElephantSe4l/status/1488464546746540042))

-A better explanation of these features are better outlined i the blog post [SysWhispers is dead, long live SysWhispers!][2]"* - Kelzvirus
+A better explanation of these features are better outlined I the blog post [NoSysWhisper](https://klezvirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/)*" - Kelzvirus

 ## In a nutshell: